amvitkus/ez-password-generator/README.md

 # ez-password-generator
-Kotlin console app to generate a random password, asks user to run again or exit.
+Kotlin console app to generate a random password.